 Peace lilies are excellent houseplants.
 They’re easy to care for, they do well in low light, and they’ve been proven by NASA to help purify the air around them.
-But what do you do when the flowers or even the leaves start to dry up and die?
+What do you do when the flowers or even the leaves start to dry up and die though?
 Should peace lilies be pruned?
 Keep reading to learn more about when and how to prune peace lily plants.

 Peace Lily Pruning